• Skip to primary navigation

 Compare prices and be honest with yourself.
 Trader Joe’s is fun, there’s no denying that.
 But, depending on the local competition, it may or may not give you the biggest bang for your buck.

 Harris Teeter may be the best for someone in North Carolina, but not for someone in DC.
+Trader Joe’s is a for sure in NYC but maybe not in SoCal.
 It all depends.

-Do the math and be honest about which store will help you reach your financial goals and stick to your grocery budget.
-That’s the best grocery store — for YOU.
+Do the math if you want to eat cheap and be honest about which store will help you reach your financial goals and stick to your grocery budget.
+That’s the best place to shop for groceries.
+For you.

 What works for you?